ropensci/roweb3/content/blog/2026-05-29-goodpractice/index.md

 And then there's the unglamorous part.
 It would often forget instructions, despite having them documented in agents.md and local memory for the project.
 These were mostly trivial, but at times fairly bad.
-Some of the first PRs we made, Mark pointed out that the solutions were using regexp rather than AST.
+Some of the first PRs we made, Mark pointed out that the solutions were using regexp rather than AST (Abstrat Syntax Trees).
 I have to admit, I didn't really know about AST before starting this project, and I am so glad I know of it.
 Now, despite being told very clearly that we wanted AST solutions, it would often forget and implement regexp based solutions.
 It would also very often revert to using for-loops rather than vectorization, and creating nested for-loops into the 3rd or 4th level — which is just horrible to follow as a human.